 We then read a portion or two of Scripture that is related to the “text” of the sermon.
 The morning sermons are based squarely on one text of Scripture.
 After singing a song to prepare our hearts and minds for the hearing of the gospel, we then set to work listening to the preacher explain God’s Word from the selected text.

 Once the prayer is concluded, the congregation again responds to the gospel message by bringing a thank-offering to the Lord.
 Yes, this is indeed a financial gift dedicated to the Lord, but please do not misunderstand this as a payment for the service or even as support for the minister.
 Not one penny of the offering goes to support the minister – that is done by the voluntary contributions of the members on their own.
-The offering is given to show your thanks to the Lord for His salvation as just proclaimed, and all the monies are distributed to the poor and needy, whether in the congregation, or community or the world.
+The offering is given to show your thanks to the Lord for His salvation as just proclaimed, and all the monies are distributed to the poor and needy, whether in the congregation, the community, or the world.
 The offering is accompanied by a song of thanksgiving.

 The service moves into the final stage with another song of praise, followed by the Lord’s blessing.
 Through the minister, the Lord has the last say in the worship service as He sends His people home with His peace placed upon them.
 We may leave His presence having our faith strengthened by the preaching and with a renewed commitment to live a life pleasing to Him.
 After the blessing, the service is over.
 Most people stay around to chat afterwards.
 We’d love to meet you, too!